 How to make a holiday scrapbook with children.
-If you would prefer to take an Online Scrapbooking Class then I highly recommend this one.

 I was all up for the idea as it would be a great memory for him, and in fact, he made one recently of our time in Jamaica.
 More importantly, Freddie was excited about doing it as well, so a result.

-13. Scrapbook Page Ideas
+Holiday Scrapbook Ideas

 On our trip, we, of course, took a lot of photos, but we made sure Freddie collected as much as he could while we were there.

 Pretty much anything Freddie had over the space of the holiday we collected.